rh17983/Failure-Predictor-PREVENT/Readme.md

 Location: resources/localisations folder.

 6. Creation of The Shuffled Binary Anomaly Matrixes for the experimental data sets with seeded failures.
-Represent sets of the anomalous KPIs in for format required by the Premise.
+Represent sets of the anomalous KPIs in the format required by the Premise.
 Used as an input for Premise.

 Input data:

 - The **Preprocessed Data** collected during the execution with seeded faults.
-Location: the resources/datasets/{failure type}-{replica number}_tuned folders, where the "failure type" value is amoung the cpu-stress, mem-leak, pack-corr, pack-delay, and pack-loss, and the "replica number" ranges from 0 to 2
+Location: the resources/datasets/{failure type}-{replica number}_tuned folders, where the "failure type" value is among the cpu-stress, mem-leak, pack-corr, pack-delay, and pack-loss, and the "replica number" ranges from 0 to 2

 Output data: